yelircaasi/nix-config/notes/software-lists/desktop.md

 # WMs, Compositors, Bars, Menus, Launchers, Notifications, Widgets, Lockscreen, etc.

+- Ideal Setup:
+    1. Minimal use of mouse
+    2. Unified, consistent, ergonomic keybindings
+    3. Multiple layouts and configurations for different tasks
+    4. Configurations well-documented and backed up, easy to reproduce with a few commands
+    5. Aesthetically pleasing - unified color scheme (and ability to switch between themes)
+    6. Privacy and security
+    7. Maximized efficiency and productivity: work at the speed of thought, minimizing clutter & drag
+    8. Reliable, solid system - no breakage
 ---

 # Desktop Meta - WMs, Compositors, Bars, Notifications, Launchers, etc.